Working as a crew member on a Superyacht has some incredible perks…

 Being a Superyacht Stewardess is a wide-reaching role covering three main areas: Service, Housekeeping, and laundry.
 Your actual day-to-day activities can vary depending on the type of yacht (private or charter), owner, and Itinerary.
 You will be the host, cleaner, florist, and housekeeper, and collectively responsible for looking after the guests 24/7.

-If you are looking at not going to uni, and want a career with real progression and a very good salary, becoming a Superyacht Stewardess could be for you!
-If you would like to start a career as a Stewardess, then consider joining our Superyacht Steward/ess course.
+If you are looking an alternative to university, and want a career with real progression and a very good salary, becoming a Superyacht Stewardess could be for you!
+If you would like to start a career as a Stewardess, then consider joining our Superyacht Stewardess Course.

 Superyacht Deckhand salary – €2,000 to €3,500+